 of the questions that are included on this CD set is also reprinted in your

-Answer Booklet.
+Test.
 These questions are sequential and deal with the section of content

 that preceded it.
 For this reason, to facilitate the answering of each question,

 you might read the question from the Test prior to listening to that

 CD track.
 By knowing what the question is ahead of time, you will then know the